How to cut the cable cord and save money in 2018

 Step 2: Should I get Netflix and Sling TV?

 Everybody will have their own calculus with what works best for them in their own home.
 There are more than 200 streaming services competing for your hard earned dollar.
-I’m not going to go through ever one of them.
+I’m not going to go through every one of them.

 I’ll do my best to quickly sum up the lay of the land in this brave new world of cord cutting.
 Not everyone will agree with me, or even agree what defines us as cord cutters.
 That’s fine.
 I pay my bills and you pay yours.